Frequently Asked Questions

 WHAT IS THE CHAIN REACTION CONTRAPTION CONTEST?

 The National Engineers Week Chain Reaction Contraption Contest is a spirited competition for 9th-12th graders.
 The contest fosters an interest in engineering by challenging students to create a machine that will accomplish a specific task using a series of steps.
-The 2014-15 task is to transport an object!
+The 2014-15 task was to transport an object!
+The 2015-16 task will be announced in August.

 WHO ORGANIZES THE CONTEST?